-• As outlined earlier, \$2.5M to continue step increases to address pay inequities for both the Police and Fire departments (sworn staff).
-This funding supports a 2 step increase (one for FY2021 and one for FY2022) and is recommended to be implemented in October of 2021; and
+As outlined earlier, \$2.5M to continue step increases to address pay inequities for both the Police and Fire departments (sworn staff).
+This funding supports a 2 step increase (one for FY2021 and one for FY2022) and is recommended to be implemented in October of 2021; and response system within the City of Richmond.
+Early in FY2022 a portion of these funds will be allocated to other departments that will utilize the funding to establish a community care team that will be responsible for responding to mental health crises in the City; and